 Patriot Hellfire (M.2): Powered by the Phison 5007 controller, there was a time when anything using a Phison controller would cause a sad shake of the head.
 Not so these days, as the Patriot Hellfire proves to be a capable NVMe drive.
 Its performance rates well above the Intel 600p at least, and if you need an alternative budget option, this is the one to get.
 Available in capacities of 240GB, 480GB, and 960GB, the Hellfire's biggest weakness is sustained random writes, where it's only marginally better than many SATA drives, but for normal workloads it does very well.
 It's rated at up to 3,000/2,200 MB/s and 116K/210K IOPS—the lower read IOPS score clearly being the biggest concern.

 Plextor M8Pe (M.2 or AIC): Another potentially great option for a less expensive NVMe drive, depending on sales.
 The M8Pe uses a Marvell 88SS1093 controller and MLC NAND to deliver very respectable performance.
 It's basically equal to the Toshiba OCZ RD400 and is available in 256GB, 512GB, and 1TB capacities.
 You can also get it with an add-in card adapter, at a higher price.
-Rated at up to 2,500/1,400 MB/s with 280K/240K IOPS, the M8Pe can be a great value.
+Rated at up to 2,500/1,400 MB/s with 280K/240K IOPS, the M8Pe is potentially a better value than the 1TB 960 Evo, if you're willing to sacrifice a bit of performance for a lower price.

 Samsung 950 Pro (M.2): Samsung's first retail NVMe drive, the 950 Pro is still a contender, though the 960 Pro is obviously intended to replace it.
 Combining 3D V-NAND with their in-house UBX controller, the 950 Pro has fast transfer speeds, great performance consistency, and it's supported by Samsung's Magician software.
 It's rated at 2,500/1,500 MB/s and 300K/110K IOPS for the 512GB model, with the random write speeds being the main deficiency.
 Slight throttling under heavy sustained loads is a minor concern, and one we've seen with other M.2 drives, but a small fan in the vicinity of the M.2 slot takes care of things.

 Samsung 960 Pro (M.2): The current king of SSDs, the 960 Pro boasts speeds of up to 3,500/2,100 MB/s and 440K/360K IOPS (with a slightly lower 330K/330K IOPS on the 512GB model).
 Combined with the new Polaris controller, excellent performance, and support in the way of Samsung's Magician software and a custom NVMe driver, the 960 Pro is our top recommendation for an NVMe drive.
-It's also relatively expensive, and high demand has caused the drive to go out of stock at many resellers.
+It's also relatively expensive, and high demand means it's sometimes out of stock.

-Samsung 960 Evo (M.2): Slated to launch on December 13, the 960 Evo is the slightly slower TLC V-NAND alternative to the 960 Pro.
+Samsung 960 Evo (M.2): The 960 Evo is the slightly slower TLC V-NAND alternative to the 960 Pro.
 This is the first retail TLC NVMe drive from Samsung, and pricing is quite a bit lower than the 950/960 Pro, with capacities of 250GB/500GB/1TB.
 Performance is also somewhat lower, with the drive rated at up to 3,200/1,900 MB/s and 380K/360K IOPS, though raw specs don't tell the whole story.
 Sustained random IO is about 30 percent lower than the 960 Pro, but the drive does hit the sequential read/write targets.
-This is one to watch in the coming weeks.
+For a combination of performance, capacity, and price, the 960 Evo is one of the best SSDs around.

 Samsung PM951 (M.2): Is there such thing as an affordable NVMe drive?
 Samsung's PM951 used to be the least expensive option prior to Intel's 600p, often by a rather large margin.
 Unfortunately, it's an OEM-only drive, so while you can find it online you won't receive any official support.
 Also, the drives use TLC NAND, and particularly on the lower capacity models performance ends up being no better than the faster SATA drives.
 It's rated at 1,050/560 MB/s and 250K/144K IOPS for the 512GB model, which is the slowest sequential read speed of any NVMe drive.